thegetty/artistryinbronze/content/essays/15_McGowan_text_Transmittal.md

 [^53]: Kallimachos, *Iambi* 1, ll.
 1–4, trans.
 Gerber 1999, 347, test.
 6W.

 [^54]: Kallimachos, *Iambi* 1, ll.
 29 and 30, respectively: Trypanis 1978, 106–107.
-Trypanis idem., n. *c*, notes that one scholiast *s*uggests that the temple site where Hipponax tells the literati to gather is the Sarapieion at Alexandria.
+Trypanis idem., n. *c*, notes that one scholiast suggests that the temple site where Hipponax tells the literati to gather is the Sarapieion at Alexandria.
 The idea of gathering great thinkers and writers at a Sarapieion may have inspired, or been inspired by, the actual sculpture group of poets and philosophers at the Sarapieion at Memphis.
 For the sculpture group see Bergmann 2007.

 [^55]: Strabo 14.1.2 = test.
 123W, Gerber 1999, 454–55.